PennLINC/grmpy_opendata/docs/09-prepare-for-openneuro.md

 micromamba activate openneuro
 deno install -A --global jsr:@openneuro/cli -n openneuro
 ```

+Note: Before this upload succeeded, several openneuro CLI bugs were fixed (see below).
+The script below uses the patched version of the openneuro CLI.

 Now start a screen session and upload the dataset:
 ```bash